mvolkmann/blog/src/zig.md

 Zig programs require a public `main` function.
 Zig libraries do not.

+The function return type `void` means no value will be returned.

 The following code, in the file `hello.zig` is a basic hello world program.

 ```zig